What is logistics for eCommerce?

 eCommerce fulfillment center

 It’s key to ensure you have the correct space to hold your minimum order quantities for your products.
 You want enough space so all your products are in stock but not too much that you’re paying for wasted space.
 This is where James and James can help, providing a flexible wall where you can scale up and scale down your space, depending on seasonality and product launches.

 Picking and packing

 Picking and packing is more than just ensuring the right products get packed.
 You need to ensure your stock levels are updated once the order is placed and the right carrier is selected for delivery.
-You can speak to one of our fulfilment specialists to discuss your shipping options, and which carriers suit your needs.
+You can speak to one of our fulfillment specialists to discuss your shipping options, and which carriers suit your needs.

 Sometimes your products require custom packing or you will need to protect fragile items.
-Our fulfilment specialists can alk you through the best options here but you can order test products from different carriers to experience the end-to-end process as a customer would.
+Our fulfillment specialists can alk you through the best options here but you can order test products from different carriers to experience the end-to-end process as a customer would.

-It’s estimated that 25% of eCommerce orders are returned and with an increasing number of brands offering free returns, reverse logistics has become an essential part of eCommerce fulfilment.
+It’s estimated that 25% of eCommerce orders are returned and with an increasing number of brands offering free returns, reverse logistics has become an essential part of eCommerce fulfillment.
 It’s essential that brands have a smooth-running returns process that keeps customers satisfied.